stephwills/docker-neo4j/README.md

 the scripts will be run in the background automatically.

 >   The cypher runner waits for a short period of time after neo4j has been
-    given an opportunity to start (about 15 seconds) before the first run of the script is attempted.
+    given an opportunity to start (about 60 seconds) before the first run of the script is attempted.
+This can be configured in the image (refer to the cypher-runner script for the environment variables it inspects).

 ## The ansible role and playbook
 The Ansible role and corresponding playbook has been written to simplify